-Tentative schedule for the courses of the XXXVI cycle
+Tentative schedule for the courses of the XXXVIII cycle

 The following courses are planned for the first two years of the cycle.
-The precise dates will be made available at the beginning of the academic year 2020-2021 (the course is still under evaluation for accreditation).
+The precise dates will be made available at the beginning of the academic year 2022-2023.

 Math and Computer Science Courses

 Declarative Problem-solving with Answer Set Programming, Prof. Francesco Ricca and Prof. Simona Perri, 3CFU

 Abstract.
 Answer Set Programming (ASP) is a powerful AI formalism for knowledge representation and reasoning that has been developed in the field of logic programming and nonmonotonic reasoning.
 After more than twenty years after the introduction of ASP, the theoretical properties of the language are well understood and the solving technology has become mature for practical applications.
 The high modeling power of ASP makes it ideal for solving several complex problems arising in both academic and industrial applications of AI.
 Problems are modeled and solved in a declarative fashion by specifying a set of logic rules and resorting to an ASP system to compute solutions.
 In this course, we first present the basics of the ASP language and ASP solving techniques, and, then, we concentrate on its usage for knowledge representation and reasoning in several contexts.
 In particular, we illustrate methodologies and tools for the development of ASP-based applications, possibly mentioning some relevant extensions of ASP for ontological reasoning, combinatorial optimization, planning, neural-symbolic reasoning, explainable AI, and more.
 We also report on the development of both academic and industry-level applications of ASP developed with the ASP system DLV.

 An introduction to GPGPU Programming in CUDA, Prof. Donato D'Ambrosio, 3CFU